Intro words by Ana Prendes & interview by Meritxell Rosell

 The extraordinarily complex and layered intersection between art, science, and technology has moved from the margins to become a well‐established and institutionalised approach.
 Curator, artist and theorist Peter Weibel has been long on this convergence, ahead of his time, radically questioning conventional notions of art for over 50 years.

 In the 1980s, Weibel began to work with digital media with his first interactive computer installations, in which he explored the relationship between media and the creation of reality.
-With his publication, Studies in Automation Theory, he became one of the few new media artists ready for today’s technology-mediated world.
+His publication, Studies in Automation Theory, made him one of the few new media artists ready for today’s technology-mediated world.

 Throughout his career, Weibel shifted from his avant-garde art to radical curation.
 Since 1999, Weibel has led the ZKM | Centre for Art and Media in Karlsruhe.
 Often dubbed the electronic Bauhaus, Weibel has curated uncountable ambitious and visionary exhibitions, seeking out new forms of experimentation and transformative audience engagement experiences.

 His first exhibition, net_condition (1999/2000), happened before most art institutions realised the network would define a new epoch.
 For his 75th birthday in 2020, the exhibition Respektive Peter Weibel showed an overview of his entire oeuvre for the first time.

 Opening a fictional space to explore the new climate regime, his latest critically acclaimed thought exhibition co-curated with his long-term collaborator Bruno Latour, Critical Zones – Observatories for Earthly Politics, is on view at ZKM until August 2021.

 CLOT Magazine spoke with Weibel just before the pandemic hit, but his enlightened thoughts are timeless.
 His work, from the critique of perception to the critique of language and media to the critique of reality, develops new ontologies that teach us how media constructs the world and how we can construct a new world with media.